CumulusDS/github-vulnerable-repos/README.md

 app-api-gateway
         Vulnerability alerts are disabled

+Summary for all 115 repositories
+        8 skipped
+        107 scanned: 3 vulnerable, 104 clean
 ```

 The application reports on any repositories that have an open vulnerability alert or have alerting disabled.
 The report shows the age of each alert.
 Archived repos are not reported.

-You can enable vulnerability alerts
-across your organization on the [Configure security and analysis features] page.
+You can enable vulnerability alerts across your organization on the [Configure security and analysis features] page.

 [GitHub personal access token]: https://github.com/settings/tokens
 [Configure security and analysis features]: https://github.com/organizations/CumulusDS/settings/security_analysis